nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **Motivation**

 Modifications to data inside the application must be atomic.
-Within a single operation, if there is a failure, then all of the changes completed so far must be discarded.
+Within a single operation, if there is a failure, then all changes completed so far must be discarded, and the operation must stop.
 This ensures that the system is always left in a consistent state.

 **Implementation details**